SublimeText-Markdown/MarkdownEditing/README.md

 * [Sublime Markdown Extended][]
 * [SmartMarkdown][]

+## Contributing

+See `CONTRIBUTING.md` file.

 ## Credits

-This plugin contains portions of code from [Knockdown][].
 MarkdownEditing was originally created by [Brett Terpstra][brettterpstra] and has become a community project with the goal of consolidating the best features from the varied collection of Markdown packages for Sublime Text.
 Current development is headed up by [Ali Ayas][github 9].

+This plugin contains portions of code from [Knockdown][].

 Footnote commands were submitted by [J. Nicholas Geist][github 4] and originated at [geekabouttown][geekabouttown].